Monday, 25 June 2007

 A scatter of houses at les Mas de Cardet had us searching for the way again, but we found it and were soon crossing the fields towards the river.

 At this point the Gardon is known as the Gardon d’Anduze, to distinguish it from the other main tributary, the Gardon d’Alès, which comes in a bit lower down.
 There is also a third branch, the Gardon de Mialet, which we were to encounter the following day, and even a fourth, the Gardon de Saint-Germaine.
-A certain lack of imagination in the naming department.
+A certain lack of imagination was evident in the naming department.

 The camping ground was large and sprawling, with cabins and caravans dispersed among the trees.
 There were plenty of people about, and the squeals of a party of children floated up from the river.
 School holidays had begun.